 - Students will gain practical professional experience in a public policy work setting.

 The La Follette School of Public Affairs welcomes you to reach out to our student services team.
 Here are some quick steps toward getting what you need.
-Before getting in touch, be sure to check the Frequently Asked Questions section of our web site.
+Before getting in touch, be sure to visit our undergraduate certificate in public policy webpage as many questions you may have may be answered there.
 It is updated regularly and just may hold the answers you seek!

-- If you’re interested in learning more about the Certificate or would like guidance as a current Certificate student, make an appointment via Starfish or send an email to Mary Michaud (mdmichaud@wisc.edu), the Undergraduate Advisor for the Certificate Program.
+- If you’re interested in learning more about the certificate or would like guidance as a current certificate student, contact Kelly Otto at klotto@wisc.edu.

 - If you have a technical question about your DARS report, enrollment, or other things administrative, connect with David Wright-Racette at wrightracette@lafollette.wisc.edu

-- If you’re interested in learning more about La Follette’s graduate programs in public and international affairs, contact Mo O’Connor, our graduate advisor: mcoconnor@lafollette.wisc.edu
+- If you’re interested in learning more about La Follette’s graduate programs in public and international affairs, contact Mo O’Connor, our graduate advisor, at mcoconnor@lafollette.wisc.edu.

-- If you’re an alumnus, parent, or student who is curious about how to get involved or contribute to the mission of the La Follette School, please contact Associate Director Steve Kulig: skulig@lafollette.wisc.edu
+- If you’re an alumnus, parent, or student who is curious about how to get involved or contribute to the mission of the La Follette School, please contact Associate Director Steve Kulig at skulig@lafollette.wisc.edu.

 Mary Davis Michaud, Faculty Associate, La Follette School of Public Affairs